Common Types of Wine (the top varieties)

 Wine is made with grapes, but not typical table grapes you’ll find at the grocery.
 Wine grapes (latin name: Vitis vinifera) have thick skins, are small, sweet, and contain seeds.

-There are many different kinds of wine grapes–over a thousand,–but here are a few of the most-commonly planted varieties around the world.
+There are many different kinds of wine grapes–over a thousand,– but here some common choices you’ll find in the grocery store.

 Common Types of Wine

 The 8 wines included in this article represent 6 of the 9 styles of wine.

 Trying all 8 wines will give you a good example of the potential range of flavors found in all wine.

 Each wine listed below also includes alternative varieties that taste similar.
 So, if you prefer a particular wine, you might also like its alternatives.

 Explore the appellations and wines of France's Loire Valley wine region.Buy Map

 Taste: Black Cherry, Black Currant, Baking Spices, and Cedar (from oak)